dipanjanroy2/Stackoverflow-s_Developer_Survey_data-analysis/README.md

 # Write-A-Data-Science-Blog-Post
-Project in Data Scientist Nanodegree of Udacity
+Project On Data Scientist Nanodegree of Udacity

 ### Table of Contents